openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/openebs-on-kubernetes-platforms/gke.md

 - **Additional Disks**

-    Additional storage disks for nodes can be added as [local SSDs](https://cloud.google.com/kubernetes-engine/docs/concepts/local-ssd#block) during the cluster creation based on the machine types.
-These local SSDs should be created as a Block device storage by using the `--local-nvme-ssd-block` option and not as a ephemeral storage.
+    Additional node storage disks can be added as [local SSDs](https://cloud.google.com/kubernetes-engine/docs/concepts/local-ssd#block) during the cluster creation based on the machine types.
+These local SSDs should be created as a Block device storage using the `--local-nvme-ssd-block` option and not as ephemeral storage.

     ```
     gcloud container clusters create <CLUSTER_NAME> --machine-type <MACHINE_TYPE> --num-nodes <NUMBER_OF_NODES> --zone <ZONE> --local-nvme-ssd-block count=1 --image-type ubuntu_containerd